310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% bubble Tetora %}
 Yeah, now that you mention it… He *has* been a little quieter than usual lately.

-He hasn’t been his usual positive self… I mean, he didn’t seem pumped up about participating in the Halloween Party*,* either.
+He hasn’t been his usual positive self… I mean, he didn’t seem pumped up about participating in the Halloween Party, either.
 {% endbubble %}

 {% bubble Midori %}